 Cash and cash equivalents include cash on hand, demand deposits and short-term, highly liquid investments, with an original maturity of three months or less, which are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+As at December 31, 2021 and 2020, the Company does not have cash equivalents.

-(d) Financial instruments

-(i) Recognition and initial measurement
+- (d) Financial instruments - (i) Recognition and initial measurement